Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Preliminaries

 (3)~~Using a public authentic classical channel, Alice and Bob announce their bases (the strings $\mathbf b$ and $\mathbf b'$), also Bob announces the positions where he has obtained a click (no matter single or double).
 We adopt a version of the protocol where only the $z$ basis is used for key generation.
-So, Alice and Bob keep positions where $b_i=b'_i=z$ and Bob obtain a click.
+So, Alice and Bob keep positions where $b_i=b'_i=z$ and Bob obtained a click.
 Denote the strings with only such positions as $\tilde{\mathbf a}$ and $\tilde{\mathbf a}'$, which are referred to as the \textit{sifted keys}.
-The other (dropped) positions still can be used to obtain statistics required for the estimation of the achievable key generation rate.
+The other (dropped) positions still can be used for estimation of the achievable key generation rate.

 (4)~~Communicating over the public authentic classical channel, Alice and Bob estimate the Eve's information about the Alice's sifted key and either abort the protocol (if this information is too large) or perform procedures of error correction and privacy amplification to obtain a \textit{final key}.
-The former allows to fix the discrepancies between their sifted keys.
-Here we adopt a version where positions where $\tilde a_i\neq\tilde a'_i$ are treated as Bob's errors.
-During the error correction procedure, Bob corrects these errors and obtain a key, which is identical to the Alice's one, i.e., $\tilde{\mathbf a}$.
+The former allows them to fix the discrepancies between their sifted keys.
+Here we adopt a version where positions with $\tilde a_i\neq\tilde a'_i$ are treated as the Bob's errors.
+During the error correction procedure, Bob corrects these errors and obtains the key identical to the Alice's one, i.e., $\tilde{\mathbf a}$.

-In the privacy amplification procedure, Alice and Bob apply to the sifted key a randomly generated special map (a hash function) to obtain a shorter key, which is a final key.
-Alice and Bob are required to have an upper bound for the Eve's information about the Alice's sifted key $\tilde{\mathbf a}$ (or, equivalently, a lower bound on the Eve's ignorance about the Alice's sifted key) to calculate the length $l$ of the final key such that the eavesdropper has only an infinitesimal (as $N\to\infty$) information about the final key.
+In the privacy amplification procedure, Alice and Bob apply a randomly generated special map (a hash function) to the sifted key and obtain a shorter key, which is a final key.
+Alice and Bob must have an upper bound for the Eve's information about the Alice's sifted key $\tilde{\mathbf a}$ (or, equivalently, a lower bound on the Eve's ignorance about the Alice's sifted key) to calculate the length $l$ of the final key such that the eavesdropper has only an infinitesimal (as $N\to\infty$) information about the final key.
 The corresponding ratio $l/N$ will be referred to as the \textit{secret key rate}.
-See Ref.~\cite{DW} for a formal definition.
+See Ref.~\cite{DW} for a formal definition of secret key rate.
 Here we do not need a formal definition.
-Actually, we will use formula (\ref{EqDW}) below as a starting formula for the secret key rate.
-Note that sometimes secret key ratio is defined as a ratio of $l$ to the length of the sifted key (rather than the raw one).
+Actually, we will use formula (\ref{EqDW}) below as the starting formula for the secret key rate.
+Note that sometimes the secret key rate is defined as the ratio of $l$ to the length of the sifted key (rather than the raw one).